Middle Persian (Pahlavi) Online School

 You know the alphabet and can sometimes read words and expressions with difficulties; you can write words, expressions, and sentences in Middle Persian or Modern Persian.
 You master specific typical phrases in Persian and know how to write them.

 ASPIRANTUM's Middle Persian language schools are organized so that undergraduate and graduate students, researchers and professors, and anyone interested in learning Pahlavi will benefit from it.
-Thus, everyone with an upper elementary level of Persian is welcome to apply and participate in ASPIRANTUM's "Middle Persian" course online from December 5 until December 23, 2022.
+Thus, everyone with an upper elementary level of Persian can apply and participate in ASPIRANTUM's "Middle Persian" course online from September 4 until September 22, 2023.

 Instructor: Mr. Ruben Nikoghosyan will teach the "Middle Persian" online course.